dchandan/donation-analytics/README.md

 store three pieces of information from any donation record: the NAME of the donor, the ZIP_CODE of the donor and the YEAR of the donation.

-The tree data structure makes looking up for repeat donors very fast.
+The tree data structure (shown below) makes looking up for repeat donors very fast.
 The `Donors` class itself is the head node and has its children nodes the various ZIP_CODE that we have seen so far (i.e. each zipcode will be a node).
 Each
 ZIP_CODE node itself has its children nodes corresponding to each donor from that zipcode.
 Finally, this